Yawson109/startup-of-the-year/README.md

-Self discovery is the begining personal empowerment
+Self discovery is the beginning of personal empowerment.